ecodina/hunter-wifi/docs/2 Connection to the SmartPort.md

 You will also need to connect the GPIO16 / D0 (if using the default installation) to the REM port.

+The following diagram shows how to connect it.
+You can also [check a real photo of my setup](images/my-setup.jpeg).

 ![Connection diagram](images/connection.png)